apostrophecms/apostrophe-astro/README.md

 ## Configuration (Astro)

 Since this is an Astro integration, you will need to add it to your Astro project's `astro.config.mjs` file.
+Here is a working `astro.config.js` file for a project with an Apostrophe CMS backend.

 ```js
 import { defineConfig } from 'astro/config';